fstark/blog/content/blog/mandelbrot65/mandelbrot65.md

 ## The overall code structure

-The code is quite straightforward and can be viewed in the [GitHub repository](https://github.com/fstark/mandelbrot65)
+The code is quite straightforward and can be viewed in the {% github "mandelbrot65", "GitHub repository" %}

-The assembly code is fully documented [and can be accessed here](https://github.com/fstark/mandelbrot65/blob/main/mandelbrot65.asm).
+The assembly code is fully documented {% github "mandelbrot65", "and can be accessed here", "mandelbrot65.asm" %}.

 ``DRAWSET`` displays the Mandelbrot set on the screen.
 While long, it is quite straightforward.
 It calls ``ITER`` to compute and store in the ZP page variable ``IT`` the iteration count at the current position (stored unsurprisingly in the zero page variables ``X`` and ``Y`` -- don't mix them up with the ``X`` and ``Y`` registers).